Do you charge for an initial visit?

 How do I know if Phase 1, 2 or both type of treatments are necessary?

 An early visit is suggested.
 About 10 to 20 percent of young patients may benefit from Phase 1 treatment.
-Most other patients are observed until the appropriate time to initiate care.
+Most other patients are observed until the appropriate time to begin care.

 Does early treatment ensure a better result?